About the course

 - Global and comparative politics

-Our dynamic, interdisciplinary approach combines traditional methods with contemporary theory and practices of non-violent movements, and we encourage you to experience the practical as well as the theoretical application of these topics through examining real case studies of international conflict.
+Our dynamic, interdisciplinary approach combines traditional methods with contemporary theory and practices of non-violent movements.
+We encourage you to experience the practical as well as the theoretical application of these topics through examining real case studies of international conflict.

 Our expert staff

-Some of the biggest names in the field work at Essex, giving you unparalleled access to some of the best minds in politics.
+Some of the biggest names in the field work at Essex, giving you unparalleled access to some of the best minds in conflict resolution.
 You benefit from staff expertise in both conflict studies and international relations, with conflict and cooperation forming a core part of our Department of Government.

-- The Michael Nicholson Centre for Conflict and Cooperation is distinctive in its scientific approach to the study of conflict, emphasising rigorous formal theory and the development of systematic data and statistical methods for evaluating theory
+- Access some of the best minds in conflict resolution through our Michael Nicholson Centre for Conflict and Cooperation.
+It's scientific approach to the study of conflict emphasises rigorous formal theory and the development of systematic data and statistical methods for evaluating theory

 - Laboratories of networked computers featuring extensive software for political analysis